dingalapadum/fundamentals/git/README.md

 # use HEAD~<nr> instead of commit hash
 # HEAD~<nr> refers to the commit <nr> of commits back, i.e. HEAD~0 is last commit and HEAD~3 is the commit 4 commits back

-# view history of the changes
+# view history of the commits and some formatting options
 git log
 git log --pretty=oneline
 git log --pretty=format:"%h - %an, %ar : %s"